 Rather than forking out a bunch of cash for pre-made food trays, consider crafting your own from drawers from an old dresser.
 Normally, you would need to burn it or pay for the trash man to haul away.
 There isn’t much you need to do except place food inside the drawers.
 However, you can spend a little time dressing them up using pastel paints that match the color scheme of the rest of your wedding decorations.

 Terrariums from Repurposed Items

 Instead of tossing out those old burned out light bulbs, you can easily turn them into a beautiful terrarium for your wedding guests to enjoy.
-Simply fill the light bulb with a tiny bit of soil, add a few succulents, and you instantly have a charming terrarium that is perfect for a centerpiece or wedding favor that your guests will adore.
+Simply fill the light bulb with a tiny bit of soil, add a few succulents, and you instantly have a charming terrarium that is perfect for a centerpiece or an inexpensive wedding favor that your guests will adore.